 As for the couscous, I prefer using water instead of stock.
 The point here is to let the lemon vinaigrette shine through.
 I don’t want to mask the flavor with stock.
-Give it a try.
+Besides, you'll always have water around, right?

 Life is too short for mediocre food.